gauravgarre/Pillzen/README.md

 When typing in your phone number to create a reminder, it is necessary to specify the area code.
 For examnple, the phone number 2292001867 with a U.S. area code (+1) must be entered as +12292001867.

 In order to stop receiving messages, text STOP to the reminder number.
 This information can also be accessed by texting an incorrect response to the number.
-The prescription images provided are for medication needed to be taken daily over a multiple day period - be wary of multiple texts if you do not text STOP.
+The prescription images provided are for medication needed to be taken daily over a multiple day period - be wary of recurring texts if you do not text STOP.

 <!-- CONTACT -->
 ## Contact